Neville Chamberlain: Legacy and reputation

 So far as my personal reputation is concerned, I am not in the least disturbed about it.
 The letters which I am still receiving in such vast quantities so unanimously dwell on the same point, namely without Munich the war would have been lost and the Empire destroyed in 1938 ...
 I do not feel the opposite view ... has a chance of survival.
 Even if nothing further were to be published giving the true inside story of the past two years I should not fear the historian's verdict.

 Guilty Men was not the only Second World War tract that damaged Chamberlain's reputation.
 We Were Not All Wrong, published in 1941, took a similar tack to Guilty Men, arguing that Liberal and Labour MPs, and a small number of Conservatives, had fought against Chamberlain's appeasement policies.
-The author, Liberal MP Geoffrey Mander, had voted against conscription in 1939.
-Another polemic against Conservative policies was Why Not Trust the Tories (1944, written by "Gracchus", who was later revealed to be future Labour minister Aneurin Bevan), which castigated the Conservatives for the foreign policy decisions of Baldwin and Chamberlain.
-Though a few Conservatives offered their own versions of events, most notably MP Quintin Hogg in his 1945 The Left Was Never Right, by the end of the war, there was a very strong public belief that Chamberlain was culpable for serious diplomatic and military misjudgements that had nearly caused Britain's defeat.
+The author, the Liberal MP Geoffrey Mander, had voted against conscription in 1939.
+Another polemic against Conservative policies was Why Not Trust the Tories (1944, written by "Gracchus", who was later revealed to be the future Labour minister Aneurin Bevan), which castigated the Conservatives for the foreign policy decisions of Baldwin and Chamberlain.
+Though a few Conservatives offered their own versions of events, most notably the MP Quintin Hogg in his 1945 The Left Was Never Right, by the end of the war, there was a very strong public belief that Chamberlain was culpable for serious diplomatic and military misjudgements that had nearly caused Britain's defeat.

 Chamberlain's reputation was devastated by these attacks from the left.
 In 1948, with the publication of The Gathering Storm, the first volume of Churchill's six-volume set, The Second World War, Chamberlain sustained an even more serious assault from the right.
 While Churchill stated privately, "this is not history, this is my case", his series was still hugely influential.
 Churchill depicted Chamberlain as well-meaning but weak, blind to the threat posed by Hitler, and oblivious to the fact that (according to Churchill) Hitler could have been removed from power by a grand coalition of European states.
 Churchill suggested that the year's delay between Munich and war worsened Britain's position, and criticised Chamberlain for both peacetime and wartime decisions.
 In the years following the publication of Churchill's books, few historians questioned his judgment.